 If they do not adequately resolve the issue you may be able to take your complaint to the Financial Ombudsman Service.
-Providing the company or debt collection agency chasing you for money is OFT or FCA registered they should be able to investigate your complaint.
+Providing the company or debt collection agency chasing you for money is FCA registered they should be able to investigate your complaint.

 Read our guide: How to complain about financial services for more information on how to do this.

 If you've been treated unfairly by a bailiff you need to complain direct to the company they work for.
 It's best to put your complaint in writing and keep a record of their response.